akrzos/cfme-performance/ansible/README.md

 The ansible vars file is located in group_vars/all.yml.
 It should be copied and then edited to parameters which match your environment.
 This allows you to make overrides to defaults in the all.yml file without introducing them as git changes.
 Each playbook will override default variables by including group_vars/all.local.yml last.
 This also gives you the option to only add the variables you want to override to your local vars file.

 Each entry under appliances must match an entry in your ansible inventory file (hosts.local) as the ansible variable `inventory_hostname` is used to determine if the configuration is setup for that specific appliance.
-Since using ip addresses would be less than ideal, I use an ssh config file (ssh-config.local) to address each machine as a name.
+Since using ip addresses would be less than ideal, This repo uses an ssh config file (ssh-config.local) to address each machine as a name.
 That inventory name is also used for the hostname to make it easy to identify what appliance you have ssh-ed to.

 [Example group_vars/all.local.yml](group_vars/all.yml)